gweis/isodate/README.txt

         It also allows short dates and times in date-time strings.
      2. For incomplete dates, the first day is chosen. e.g. 19th century results in a date of 1901-01-01.
+     3. negative *Duration* and *timedelta* value are not fully supported yet.

 Further information:
 --------------------